yingx9/tp/docs/DeveloperGuide.md

 #### Implementation

 Show Resources feature implements the following operations:
-- `UI#showResourcesDetails()` — Displays a table showing details of all resources sorted by resource type.
+- `UI#showResourcesDetails(resourcesList: List<Resource>)` — Displays a table showing details of all resources sorted by resource type.
-- `Resource#checkColumnsWidth()` — Checks the length of certain resource attributes against the width of columns and adjusts width if displaying the resource attribute would break the alignment
+- `Resource#checkColumnsWidth(columnsWidth: List<Integer>)` — Checks the length of certain resource attributes against the width of columns and adjusts width if displaying the resource attribute would break the alignment
-- `Resource#toTableFormat()` — Formats a string of aligned resource details
+- `Resource#toTableFormat(formatString: String, tableFormatter: Formatter)` — Formats a string of aligned resource details

 Show Resources feature can be used when the user wants a list of resources and their details, such as when executing the `list` command or showing the results of `find` command.